devsu/docker-nginx-drupal/README.md

 # Docker image with Nginx and PHP 5.5.9 optimized for Drupal 7
 This image is build using Ubuntu 14.04 with Nginx and PHP 5.5.9 and is optimized to run Drupal 7.
-It can run Drupal 6 but most likelly you'll have PHP errors depending on the modules you have installed.
+It can run Drupal 6 but most likely you'll have PHP errors depending on the modules you have installed.
 In that case is recommended to use the image iiiepe/nginx-drupal6 or iiiepe/apache-drupal6

 Includes: